Should I include coffee grinds in my garden?

 Adding fresh, uncomposted coffee to gardens at volume application rates of 2.5 percent and above will likely reduce all plant growth and development.

-Alternatively, if you have a patch that has been fallow for 6 months or more and wish to slow the rate of weed development, incorporating fresh used coffee grounds into the soil or applying a thin layer of mulch is a fantastic option!
+Alternatively, if you have a patch that has been fallow for 6 months or more and wishes to slow the rate of weed development, incorporating fresh used coffee grounds into the soil or applying a thin layer of mulch is a fantastic option!

 What is caffeine